chenchals/NeuralDecoding/README.md

   5. "AdaBoost"
   6. "KNN"
   7. "RadiusNeighbors"
-- hyper_parameter: the hyper parameter to define the model complexity, the higher the more complex model is
+- hyper_parameter [REQUIRED]: the hyper parameter to define the model complexity, the higher the more complex model is
-- mode: experiment mode: available options are [100, 1], means either run 100 calls per time point of 1 call per time point, more options will be added in future
+- mode: experiment mode [OPTIONAL]: available options are [100, 1], means either run 100 calls per time point of 1 call per time point, more options will be added in future.
+The default value of this field is 1